marklysze/AutoGenPromptTesting/README.md

 ### Plain text outputs
 Most models returned plain text responses and this is important for matching agent names to the text returned from the LLM.

-However, and painfully as it's the primary model I wanted to use, Mixtral appears to provide a response in Markdown (?) formats a lot of the time.
+However, and painfully as it's the primary model I wanted to use, Mixtral appears to provide a response in Markdown (?) format most of the time.
 So if an agent was named
 ```
 Negative_Constructive_Debater
 ```